 As any farmer or rancher can tell you, farm life can be demanding and stressful.
-It’s reaching a critical stage with coronavirus impacts on top of trade wars, natural disasters, depressed commodity prices, labor shortages and other factors.
-Given these ongoing challenges, it’s no surprise that more farmers and farm families are experiencing stress and mental health issues.
+It has reached a critical stage with pandemic impacts on top of natural disasters, extreme weather events, financial pressures due to fluctuating commodity prices, labor shortages, trade disruptions and other factors over the past several years.
+Given these ongoing challenges, it’s no surprise that more farmers and farm families are experiencing stress and mental health concerns.

-If you, or someone you know, are struggling with anxiety, depression or another mental health challenge, you are not alone.
+If you or someone you know is struggling with anxiety, depression or another mental health challenge, you are not alone.
 Check out the following resources and follow #FarmStateofMind on social media to show your support.
 A healthy farm or ranch is nothing without a healthy you.

 When loved ones, neighbors or others you care about are experiencing mental health challenges, they may not even realize it.
 Here’s how you can identify someone who may be at risk.